Potatoes with Basil. A super easy side dish that will enhance a spicy fish or a meat dish.

 A great source of fiber as well as antioxidants.
-They also contain potassium. vitamin C, B6.
-The best part they are low in cholesterol.
+They also contain potassium.
+Vitamin C, B6.
+The best part is they are low in cholesterol.

-- Add them to cold water and add salt.
-I enjoy adding salt at this point as it will give the potatoes a great flavor and I will not add it later at seasoning time.
+Add them to cold water and add salt.
+I enjoy adding salt at this point as it will give the potatoes a great flavor, and I will not add it later at seasoning time.

 You can also use …

 If shallots are not handy, replace them with sweet Vidalia onions.
 Slice them the same way, very thinly.

-Tarragon, Chardonnay, and Champagne are milder in flavor therefore, if substituting add a small amount and taste as you go along to get to your likings.
+Tarragon, Chardonnay, and Champagne are milder in flavor; therefore, if substituting, add a small amount and taste as you go along to get to your liking.

-It goes great alongside
+It goes great alongside.

 Place the potatoes sliced in a large saucepan and cover with cold water.
 Add the 2 teaspoons salt and bring to a boil.
 Lower the heat and gently boil for 10 minutes or until the center of the potato’s slices are just tender.
 Be careful not to overcook them.
 Once ready, drain them and run cold water over them to stop the cooking process.
 (At this point the potatoes can be refrigerated for 2 days)